wp-plugins/better-wp-security/readme.txt

 * define('FORCE_SSL_ADMIN', true);

 = Where can I get help if something goes wrong? =
-* First of all please note that I don't monitor the forums on WordPress.org.
-Second, as I do not have a support staff and this plugin is one of many projects I am involved with I do not guarantee support at all.
+* As I do not have a support staff and this plugin is one of many projects I am involved with I do not guarantee support at all.
 There is no warranty and if something goes wrong I make no promise of assistance.
-That said, I haven't lost a site yet and I usually respond to all queries on the forums at <a href="http://wordpress.org/support/plugin/better-wp-security">http://wordpress.org/support/plugin/better-wp-security</a>
+That said, I do my best to check the WordPress.org support forums every 2 -3 days and  respond to all queries.
+I will not answer any support requests sent to me through any other method.

 == Screenshots ==